Understanding Tax Deductions For Therapists

 Meals

 Deducting business meals as an expense became more complicated following the passage of the 2017 Tax Cuts and Jobs Act, which effectively eliminated deductible entertainment expenses, the category under which meals were previously placed.
 However, the IRS has clarified that qualifying meals may be deducted.
-To qualify, a meal generally needs to meet this criteria:
+To qualify, a meal generally needs to meet these criteria:

 The QBI deduction